Imagine this …

 When asked to share your thoughts on how to improve the company, what do you say?

-In today’s edition of Why We Buy, we’re taking a look at Availability Heuristics—why we use recent information when making decisions about the future.
+In today’s edition of Why We Buy, we’re taking a look at Availability Heuristic—why we use recent information when making decisions about the future.

 Let’s get into it.